 The National Library of Medicine has just released a new version of PubMed, accessible from the PubMed home page.
 Both versions of PubMed will run side by side for the next couple of months, and you can always try the new interface and return to the old one until the final switch in early 2020.

-Galter Library is working on guides and training for the new interface.
+Galter Library has created a new guide and will offer classes covering the new interface in 2020.
 In the meantime, here are a few highlights of how the new PubMed is different from the old.

 New Features: Abstract Snippets on the Results page